-(1) Fiscal 2013 was a 53-week fiscal year for the Company, therefore, amounts shown in the Summary Compensation Table include 53 weeks.
-Only Salary, All Other Compensation and Total Compensation were affected by the extra week.

-- (3) Reflects the grant-date fair value of restricted stock awards computed in accordance with FASB ASC Topic 718 and based on the Company's stock price at the close of business on the date of grant. - (4) Reflects the value of cash incentive compensation earned under our annual cash incentive program. - (5) Other Compensation in 2012 for Mr. Anderson and Mr. Mazzola includes reimbursements for commuting expense totaling \$39,000 and \$45,048, respectively.
-Mr. Dunn's Other Compensation in 2012 includes \$5,234 related to the use of a Company car.
-Additionally, 2012 Other Compensation includes amounts for each officer related to life/long-term disability insurance coverage and amounts for Mr. Mazzola, Mr. Smith, Ms. Council and Mr. Dunn representing the Company's 401(k) matching contributions.
+- (1) Fiscal 2012 was a 53-week fiscal year for the Company, therefore, amounts shown in the Summary Compensation Table include 53 weeks for that year.
+Only Salary, All Other Compensation and Total Compensation were affected by the extra week. - (2) Reflects the grant-date fair value of restricted stock awards and restricted stock units computed in accordance with FASB ASC Topic 718.
+The fair value of time-based grants of restricted stock is based on the Company's stock price at the close of business on the date of grant, and the fair value of performance-based grants of restricted stock units is estimated using a lattice model with the following assumptions: (1) risk-free rate of return: 0.37%; (2) volatility: 27%; and (3) term: three years. - (3) Reflects the value of cash incentive compensation earned under our annual cash incentive program. - (4) Other Compensation in 2013 for Mr. Anderson includes a travel allowance of \$33,000 and for Mr. Mazzola reimbursements for commuting expense totaling \$46,263.
+Mr. Dunn's Other Compensation in 2013 includes \$6,791 related to the use of a Company car.
+Additionally, 2013 Other Compensation includes amounts for each officer related to life/long-term disability insurance coverage and amounts for Mr. Mazzola, Mr. Smith, Ms. Council and Mr. Dunn representing the Company's 401(k) matching contributions. - (5) Mr. Mazzola joined the Company as Executive Vice President and Chief Merchandising Officer in February 2012.